River On The Way To Mount Kailash

 Meals:

 Meals are nutritious, energizing, and culturally authentic.
 Expect hearty Tibetan and Nepali cuisine like vegetable soups, noodles, rice, and lentils.
 During the trek, meals are prepared to sustain you through high-altitude walking.
-Special dietary required, such as gluten-free, vegetarian, vegan, and Jain options, can be accommodated with prior notice.
+Special dietary requirements, such as gluten-free, vegetarian, vegan, and Jain options, can be accommodated with prior notice.

 Cultural Dining Experiences: